Megaloceros: Species

 Largest, best known, and among the last species of the genus that stands about 2 m at the shoulders.
 Lived throughout Eurasia, from Ireland to Siberia during the late Middle Pleistocene to early Holocene.

-Megaceroides algericus from the Late Pleistocene to Holocene of North Africa has been considered to be closely related and possibly derived from Megaloceros by some authors.

 "M". stravpolensis from the Early Pleistocene of Southwestern Russia has been subsequently suggested to belong to Arvernoceros.
 The species "Megaloceros" cretensis from the island of Crete has been moved to the genus Candiacervus.